collinbarrett/FilterLists/README.md

 FilterLists is the independent and comprehensive directory of all public filter and hosts lists for advertisements, trackers, malware, and annoyances.
 For more information on its purpose and function, check out [About](https://filterlists.com/about/).

+## Development Notice (Updated July 13, 2017)
+FilterLists improvements are slow and tend to be in spurts.
+I really care about this project as both a resource for the community and a learning tool for me.
+But, my day job comes first which often results in little to no work on the project at times.
+I happily welcome anyone that wants to contribute, though.
+The immediate projects are [converting the data to an actual database](https://github.com/collinbarrett/FilterLists/issues/102) (rather than a Google Sheet) and then exposing the data via a [.Net Core API](https://github.com/collinbarrett/FilterLists/projects/3).
+I would also love to build a more responsive front-end, but I am not a front-end developer and would definitely welcome help on [this](https://github.com/collinbarrett/FilterLists/issues/82).

 ## Properties

 | Property       | Description                              |